marigold-dev/training-dapp-2/README.md

 Explanations :
 - `#include "./pokeGame.jsligo"`  to include the source file in order to call functions and use object definitions
-- `Test.reset_state ( 2...` this creates two implicit accounts pn the test environment
+- `Test.reset_state ( 2...` this creates two implicit accounts on the test environment
 - `Test.nth_bootstrap_account` this return the nth account from the environment
 - `Test.originate(MAIN_FUNCTION, INIT_STORAGE, INIT_BALANCE)` will originate a smart contract into the environment
 - `Test.to_contract(taddr)` and `Tezos.address(contr)` are util functions to convert typed addresses, contract and contract addresses